GuillaumeGermain/CNN/README.md

 <img src="dataset/training_set/dogs/dog.998.jpg" width="100" height="120"><img src="dataset/training_set/dogs/dog.2.jpg" width="100" height="120">

 ## Data augmentation
-10000 pictures is actually not a lot for a computer vision task.
+10000 pictures is actually not that much for a computer vision task.
 That's why we multiplicate the existing data with a range of simple techniques:
 - mirroring pictures left-right (effectively doubling the dataset size)
 - random cropping/zooming
 - adjusting the colors